You Are Not Starting Over

 Day 13: Full Practice Exam #2

 One more full simulation.
-Same rules: 100 questions, 210 minutes, no aids.
+Same rules: 100 questions, 210 minutes, no notes, no phone, and only your permitted calculator.

 The readiness threshold: Two consecutive practice exams above 80% with no single topic consistently below 65% is a strong readiness signal.
 If you hit this, book your retake for the next available date.
 If you are at 75 to 79%, you are close but consider one more week of targeted practice on your softest areas before sitting.